Practical X-ray Gastric Cancer Diagnostic Support Using Refined Stochastic Data Augmentation and Hard Boundary Box Training: Discussion

 \section{Discussion}

-The obtained cancer detection performance is significantly better than those achieved with the baseline methods, including RandAugment; a state-of-the-art general data augmentation strategy, as well as the existing methods (i.e., sGAIA and those proposed by Laddha et al.).
-The ability of the proposed system to detect cancer was higher than that of the physician's reading ($\sim$85.5\%), and in terms of percentage, more than two out of five detection results presented by the system were related to cancer, indicating that the system is practical enough for on-site screening and puts little burden on doctors.
-Since recall (= sensitivity) and precision in detection have a trade-off relationship, if detection sensitivity is kept constant at a higher level than the target, improved performance will lead to improved precision.
-This means that the number of points to be checked by the doctor is reduced, i.e. the burden is reduced.
+The cancer detection performance of the proposed system in this study was significantly better than that achieved using baseline methods, including RandAugment (a state-of-the-art general data augmentation strategy), existing methods such as sGAIA \citep{Okamoto2019}, and those proposed by \citet{Laddha2019}.
+Additionally, the system's cancer detection capability exceeded that of a physician’s reading ($\sim$85.5\%).
+In more than two out of five cases, the detection results presented by the system were cancerous.
+For a physician using the system, this means that by simply checking the areas surrounded by the few bounding boxes presented in a gastric X-ray image, a higher diagnostic yield can be achieved than with a conventional reading.
+In other words, the system is practically effective for on-site medical examinations and can significantly reduce the burden on physicians.